pfheatwole/thesis/scratch/storyline.rst

-It all started with a question: can I use old paragliding tracks to find patterns to the wind?
+It all started with a question: can I use old paragliding tracks to reveal patterns in the wind?

 It seemed reasonable that some regions of the topography would be more consistent than others.
 Regions with higher-than-average consistency of lift